 The benefit of that kind of customer-centric thinking is an increase in engaged and trusting shoppers.
 These customers will become your brand ambassadors when chatting with their friends at the gym.
 They will post videos of your product on TikTok and Instagram, and will come back again for more.

-Why is organizational culture so difficult to change?
+Why is organisational culture so difficult to change?

-Careers have been built around analyzing why many organizations find it so hard to shift their culture.
-Some of it boils down to a basic aversion to change, such as how legacy organizations tend to overvalue the strategies that brought them their initial success and avoid ideas that seem radical and full of risk.
-There’s an example in the movie rental business, and countless more.
+Careers have been built around analysing why many organisations find it so hard to shift their culture.
+Some of it boils down to a basic aversion to change, such as how legacy organisations tend to overvalue the strategies that brought them their initial success and avoid ideas that seem radical and full of risk.
+There’s an example in the film rental business, and countless more.

 How to change a company culture to be more customer-centric

-Recruitment is the most powerful tool an organization has when it comes to steering a company culture one way or the other.
+Recruitment is the most powerful tool an organisation has when it comes to steering a company culture one way or the other.

-To become more customer-centric, a company should try to hire employees trained in communication who have a high level of natural empathy.
-Most companies have only a handful of potential touchpoints between the brand and the customer themselves, so you need to ensure that your messaging is friendly and personalized, and comes from a position of understanding the customer’s needs.
+To become more customer-centric, a company should try to recruit employees trained in communication who have a high level of natural empathy.
+Most companies have only a handful of potential touchpoints between the brand and the customer themselves, so you need to ensure that your messaging is friendly and personalised, and comes from a position of understanding the customer’s needs.

-This applies to more than just hiring for customer service roles.
+This applies to more than just recruitment for customer service roles.
 Empathy and communication skills are also important for building data-driven customer profiles.
-These are your fictional, idealized customers with names, hobbies, personalities, and jobs—to whom you’ll market your product or service.
+These are your fictional, idealised customers with names, hobbies, personalities and jobs – to whom you’ll market your product or service.

 Building a customer-centric culture

 When it comes to defining a customer-centric approach, many companies stumble when they use anything other than the customer as the starting point.
 Don’t begin by thinking about what you or your competitors are already doing.
 Instead, define your own customer first.
 What are their values, their budget, their needs?
 Then outline what would need to change in order to place your customers’ interests at the core of your business strategy.